Building RESTful APIs - A Practical Guide to API Design

 1. Resources and URIs

 Resources are the key entities your API exposes.
-Here's how to structure them:
+Use nouns for resources and let HTTP methods describe the action.

 # Good URI Design